faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/image037.png" title="" class="custom-figure" >}}

-3. Next we want to tranfer our malicious DLL over to the victim.
+3. Next we want to transfer our malicious DLL over to the victim.
 There are a myriad ways in which you can achieve this, so feel free to follow my example, or use any other technique you prefer.
 Still on our Kali VM navigate to the directory where you saved your payload, in my case this is on the desktop.
 We'll now create a very simply http server by running a single python command (see below).
 Again `8008` represents an arbitrary port, feel free to choose something else

 ```
 python3 -m http.server 8008